Canvas Native Charts

 The Chart component allows you to incorporate charts into your Canvas, providing an intuitive and interactive way to visualize data.
 Charts can dynamically interact with other native Canvas components, such as comboboxes, enhancing the user experience.

 In this dialog, you can select a database and cube to serve as the data source for your chart.
-You can also customize how data is displayed by choosing dimensions and elements and arranging them as needed.
-Dimensions can be dragged and dropped from the Source area into the Page Headers (POV), Row Titles, or Column Titles sections.
+You can also select a named range as your source.
+Furthermore, here you can customize how data is displayed by choosing dimensions and elements and arranging them as needed.
+You can drag and drop dimensions from the Source area into the Page Headers (POV), Row or Column sections.

 To refine element selection, you can click on a dimension to open the Select Elements dialog.
 Here, you can search for specific elements, select the elements to display, and apply Alias and Alias Formats as needed.

-In the Chart Creation dialog, you can choose between a Bar, Line, or Waterfall chart as your chart type.
-You can further customize your native Canvas chart using the Format tab, which is organized into five sections: Chart Selection, Main Settings, Labels, Style, and Axes.
+You can customize your native Canvas chart using the Format tab, which is organized into five sections: Chart Selection, Main Settings, Labels, Style, and Axis.
+When you hover your mouse over chart options in the Format tab, you can view tooltips that provide you with some basic information.
 Below you can see the detailed information of these sections for each chart type.

 -